Cnturion/Site-To-Site-VPN/Phase 2: Create Test Intance.md

 # Setting up a Test-Instance

-This EC2 Intance will be used to tst the connectivity of the two networks, the GovCloud and AWS commercial cloud.
+This EC2 Intance will be used to test the connectivity between the two networks, the GovCloud and AWS commercial cloud.

 Step 1: Go to the AWS Console